tzubeli/developer-portal/sdk-portal/getting-started-ios.md

 end
 ```

+In the directory of the

 ## Add a Basic Kaltura Player

 The code below will cover a few functions needed in order to get the bare bones of a kaltura player, as well as a few additional steps regarding plugins and UI.
-Note that the Kaltura Player does *not* include a UI, and the UI examples below are for instructional purposes only.
+> Reminder that the Kaltura Player does *not* include a UI, and the UI examples below are for instructional purposes only.

 ### Setting Up